Warsaalk/multiversx-serverless-vue-template/api/README.md

 ## Environment file

+You can start from the environment example file `serverless.env.yml-example`.
+Here are the properties and their possible values.
+Rename the file to `serverless.env.yml`, Serverless will automatically detect it.

 |  property  |       value       |                                                                  description                                                                   |
 |:----------:|:-----------------:|:----------------------------------------------------------------------------------------------------------------------------------------------:|
 | DB_STRING  | mongodb+srv://... |                            The application template works with MongoDB, but you could implement any other database.                            |